alexrdclement/UiPlayground/README.md

 ### Noise

-A very simple noise effect with increasing levels of opacity.
+A simple noise effect with increasing levels of opacity.

 | 0% | 20% | 50% | 100% |
 | -- | --- | --- | ---- |